$\widetilde{\mid}\hspace{1mm}$-divisibility of ultrafilters II: The big picture: Closing remarks and open questions

 (b) In particular, is $({\cal E}_{\cal P},\preceq_{\cal P})$ isomorphic to $({\cal E}_{\cal Q},\preceq_{\cal Q})$ for all nonprincipal ${\cal P}$ and ${\cal Q}$? \end{qu}

 \begin{qu} Is it possible to improve Theorem \ref{overunder} (or at least Corollary \ref{postoji}) to get an ultrafilter $\cal G$ such that $\alpha_{\cal G}=\beta$? \end{qu}

-Thanks: The author is grateful to Mauro Di Nasso for pointing out the principle $\Delta_1$, which made possible the elimination of a set-theoretic assumption present in a previous version of the paper.\\
+A previous version of this paper was developed under a stronger condition for which an assumption on cardinal arithmetic was needed.
+The author is grateful to Mauro Di Nasso for pointing out the principle $\Delta_1$, which made possible the elimination of this additional assumption.

-Funding: The author gratefully acknowledges financial support of the Science Fund of the Republic of Serbia (call PROMIS, project CLOUDS, grant no.\ 6062228) and of the Ministry of Science, Technological Development and Innovation of the Republic of Serbia (grant no.\ 451-03-47/2023-01/200125).
+Funding: The author gratefully acknowledges financial support of the Science Fund of the Republic of Serbia (call PROMIS, project CLOUDS, grant no.\ 6062228 and call IDEJE, project Set-theoretic, model-theoretic and Ramsey-theoretic phenomena in mathematical structures: similarity and diversity -- SMART, grant no.\ 7750027) and of the Ministry of Science, Technological Development and Innovation of the Republic of Serbia (grant no.\ 451-03-47/2023-01/200125).